-TU Dortmund University seeks to make its websites and mobile applications accessible in line with EU Directive 2016/2102.
-The following Accessibility Statement documents the implementation status for the website www.tu-dortmund.de (excluding subdomains) in compliance with the Ordinance of the Federal State of North Rhine-Westphalia on the Creation of Barrier-Free Information Technology in Accordance with the Act on Equal Opportunities for Disabled Persons (BITVNRW).
+TU Dortmund University seeks to make its websites and mobile applications accessible pursuant to EU Directive 2016/2102.
+The following Accessibility Statement documents the implementation status for the website www.tu-dortmund.de/en/ in compliance with the Ordinance of the Federal State of North Rhine-Westphalia on the Creation of Barrier-Free Information Technology in Accordance with the Act on Equal Opportunities for Disabled Persons (BITVNRW).

 Status of conformity with accessibility requirements

 This website is partly compliant with EU Directive 2016/2102.